RobinsonCW/PUBGFinishPlacementAnalysis/data/README.md

 groupId          |               |ID to identify a group within a match.
 If the same group of players plays in different matches, they will have a different groupId each time. numGroups        |               |Number of groups we have data for in the match. maxPlace         |               |Worst placement we have data for in the match.
-This may not match with numGroups, as sometimes the data skips over placements. winPlacePerc     |               |This is a percentile winning placement, where 1 corresponds to 1st place, and 0 corresponds to last place in the match. (to be removed from our binomial classfier) top.10           |               |The target of prediction.
-This is a percentile winning placement, where as Yes corresponds to a top 10% placement and below that in the lower 90%.
+This may not match with numGroups, as sometimes the data skips over placements. winPlacePerc     |               |This is a percentile winning placement, where 1 corresponds to 1st place, and 0 corresponds to last place in the match. (to be removed from our binomial classfier so as not to influence our predictive results) top.10           |               |The target of prediction.
+This is a percentile winning placement, where 1 corresponds to a top 10% placement a 0 in the lower 90%.